Healthy Recipes Blog

 • Add shredded cooked chicken and turn this salad into a main dish salad, similar to this Chinese chicken salad.
 If you go this route, increase the dressing ingredients by 50%.

-• Add a handful of slivered almonds for extra crunch.
+• Add ¼ cup of slivered almonds for extra crunch.

 Instructions

 Place the shredded cabbage in a large bowl.
-Add the scallions, then add the sesame oil, rice vinegar, soy sauce, and red pepper flakes.
+Add the scallions, sesame oil, rice vinegar, soy sauce, and red pepper flakes.

 Step 2 for making an Asian cabbage salad.